 Unfortunately, Rutland is also where I learned about the power of castile soap to chemically burn eyes.

 Take heed, dear reader, and dilute that stuff should you ever decide to use it as a face wash.
 If you don’t dilute it, then at least keep your eyes closed, because it stings like nothing else.
 For context, I had just come back from a run during which I caught a toe and elegantly somersaulted into a patch of stinging nettles, where I inadvertently rested for several moments, accidentally allowing their stings to wash over me like fire ants.
-The castile soap was much worse, not only because of the dramatically greater pain, but because unlike the stinging nettles accident, which was a self-contained, the castile soap incident sealed my fate for a second, more annoying injury.
+The castile soap incident was much worse because the pain was dramatically greater and because it sealed my fate for a second, more annoying injury.

 Moving slow was smart, I would later think to myself angrily.

 The family-hike part took about an hour.
 Everyone went home, and I continued with what I expected to be a long day, during which I would make an attempt at the Strava CR.
 I took my first solo lap with a reasonable level of effort–not too much, not too little–and came within 1:01 of the CR.
 Pretty good, I thought to myself.
 I descended to my car, which I had transformed into an aid station, took a drink, had a Gu, and headed back out for lap #3.
 I felt great on the way up, setting a strong pace with minimal effort and taking 4 seconds off my previous lap.
 I turned back to descend and decided that lap 4 would be the CR lap.